feathersjs/feathers/docs/api/channels.md

 - [Channel usage](#channels) and how to retrieve, join and leave channels
 - [Publishing events](#publishing) to channels

-> __Important:__ If you are not using a real-time transport server (e.g. when making a REST only API or using Feathers on the client), channel functionality is not going to be available.

 Some examples where channels are used:

 - Real-time events should only be sent to authenticated users